nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 ## Use case ##

-This specification describes a single use cases.
+This specification describes a single use case.
 For complete details and background please see the [Access Record Capability Bundle](accessrecord.html).

 ## Security ##

-- GP Connect utilises TLS Mutual Authentication for system level authorization.
+- GP Connect utilises TLS Mutual Authentication for system level authorization
-- GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit & provenance details.
+- GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit & provenance details

 ## Prerequisites ##